-“45,000 frozen pancakes per hour!”
-As you can see, automating this process has clear advantages.
-However, what isn’t shown in this video is the brains behind the operation or what controls the timing, temperature, level, speed, etc. of these processes.
-That is of course a controller like the PLC or Programmable Logic Controller.
-Getting the training you need to develop, install and support PLC systems like these can open up a wealth of career opportunities for you.
+When compared to someone standing at a stove, automating the pancake making process has clear advantages.
+The brains behind the operation or what controls the timing, temperature, level, speed, etc. of these processes is a controller like the PLC or Programmable Logic Controller.
+Getting the training you need to develop, install, and support PLC systems like these can open up a wealth of career opportunities for you.
 Who wouldn’t want that?!

 Minimizing the Learning Curve

 Now, for those of you who work with PLCs but are just starting out, PLC training is a great way to get ahead of the curve.
 I was very fortunate when I started my Controls Engineering career.
 A local company took me in and showed me everything there was to know about PLCs and PLC programming.
 But if you don’t have someone available to train you, there are many places that offer PLC training.
 And with PLCs, a little training can go a long way.
 Even the slightest hands-on experience can further your understanding and get you ready for the career ahead.